Setting Aside Ex Parte Decree in Indian Law

 1. What is an ex parte decree?

-2. What are the grounds for setting aside an ex parte decree?
+3. What is the time limit for filing an application to set aside an ex parte decree?

-9. What happens if the application to set aside the ex parte decree is rejected?
+9. What happens after the ex parte decree is set aside?

 Book Online Legal Consultation